 Working at a help desk or in a support role is a great way to be tapped into the core of any business: customers and products.
 In a help desk job, you get to connect with customers, understand their experience with your company, and get to know the product inside and out.
 It takes a certain mix of skills, values, and personal characteristics to really go far in a help desk or support career.

-I sat down with Rick Bal, HipChat’s Global Server Support Manager, and asked what impresses him most when looking for and interviewing help desk or support candidates.
+I sat down with Rick Bal, a Premier Support Manager here, and asked what impresses him most when looking for and interviewing help desk or support candidates.
 With over 5 years leading and staffing Atlassian support teams, Rick knows what makes for a stellar help desk support agent.

 12 traits hiring managers look for in help desk job candidates